History of English cricket (1751–1775)

 The Young Cricketer, a 1768 Francis Cotes painting depicting Milgate House cricketer Lewis Cage.

-In English cricket, the years from 1751 to 1775 are notable for the rise of the Hambledon Club and the continuing spread of the sport across England.
-The Laws of Cricket underwent a re-codification in 1775, including the introduction of the leg before wicket rule and the addition of the third stump to the wicket.
+In the years from 1751 to 1775, English cricket saw the rise of the Hambledon Club and continued to spread across England.
+The Laws of Cricket underwent a re-codification in 1775, including the introduction of the leg before wicket rule.

-History

-1751–1775

-The mid-century deaths of some of the game's leading patrons reduced investment and the sport seems to have regressed during the period of the Seven Years' War (1756–1763), but it underwent an evolutionary change around 1760 with the introduction of pitched delivery bowling and the consequent invention of the straight bat.
-Around the same time, the Hambledon Club was founded and cricket thrived under its leadership for the next 25 years.
+The mid-century deaths of some of the game's leading patrons reduced investment, and the sport seems to have regressed during the period of the Seven Years' War (1756–1763).
+However, cricket underwent an evolutionary change around 1760 with the introduction of pitched delivery bowling and the consequent invention of the straight bat.
+Around the same time, the Hambledon Club was founded, and cricket thrived under its leadership for the next 25 years.
 Cricket continued its spread throughout England with several references in 1751 followed by Derbyshire in 1757, Northumberland in 1766, and Wiltshire in 1769.

-In 1769, the Whitehall Evening Post reported that a "great match at Cricket" was to be played at Calais in northern France.

-Impact of the Seven Years War

-The Seven Years' War (1756–1763) caused economic hardship in England.
-Consequently, it would seem, investment in cricket was considerably reduced.
-The British declaration of war against France was confirmed on 17 May 1756, although military operations had already begun.
-The war lasted until 10 February 1763 when Britain signed the Treaty of Paris with France and Spain.
-One outcome of the war was that Great Britain could expand its interests in India at the expense of France.
-The era of the British Raj began and, in time, ensured the spread of cricket throughout the sub-continent.

-There was certainly a reduction in the number of matches recorded during the war years.
-There were five in 1756, all involving Dartford and including three against Hambledon – these are the earliest Hambledon matches on record.
-In the later years of the war, the number of eleven-a-side matches ranged from none at all in 1760 to eight in 1762.
-Records of only two matches have survived from the 1763 season which began soon after the war ended; a post-war recovery is discernible from 1764.